vermont42/ProgrammaticLayout/README.md

 This tutorial will fill out this definition in a later Step.

 8\.
-Continuing the fix for the runtime crash, comment out the definition of `CreditsVC`'s in `CreditsVC.swift` and insert the following definition:
+Continuing the fix for the runtime crash, comment out the definition of `CreditsVC` in `CreditsVC.swift` and insert the following definition:

 ```
 class CreditsVC: UIViewController {